TobiPristupin/RTS-Research/writeup.md

 * Finished analysis script.
 Script is split into two, one that runs the commands and outputs it into a file.
 The second script will parse the data and produce a plot.
 * I began to try out plots with different QoS options.
 I was expecting more interesting QoS options regarding performance, but the majority of options are mostly related to networking and not very relevant parameters.
 I will continue to dig deeper into the parameters, since there are many.
 * There are two parameters that I found produced very interesting results.
-These are `MaxMessageSize` and `ParameterSize`.
+These are `MaxMessageSize` and `FragmentSize`.
 By increasing these two parameters, we can get better latency.
 See `plots/fig_default_message_size.png` and `plots/fig_message_size_x10.png`

 ## Meeting Mar 22